jethornton/flexgui/docs_flex/source/ini.rst

 	SIZE = normal
 	SIZE = maximized
 	SIZE = full
+	SIZE = rpi_full

 ..
 NOTE:: the values are case sensitive

+..
+NOTE:: The Raspberry Pi 5 with Wayland needs to use the rpi_full value

 .. warning:: Full size screen does not have any window controls.
 Make sure there is a way to close the GUI like an Exit button or you may not be able to